United Check Recovery Bureau

 United Check Recovery Bureau Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you are being harassed by UCRB, you should also consider filing a complaint.

 Your Rights When Dealing with United Check Recovery Bureau